mia-platform/documentation/docs/runtime_suite/pdf-service.md

   }
 ```

-The service requires 2 environment variables:
+The service requires two environment variables:
-- `TEMPLATE_CRUD`: The url to read from the CRUD collection (e.g. http://crud-service/templates)
+- `TEMPLATE_CRUD`: The endpoint to read from the CRUD collection (e.g. http://crud-service/templates)
-- `DOCKER`: True, if it runs within docker.
-False otherwise.
+- `DOCKER`: *True*, if it runs within docker. *False* otherwise.

-### Html template
+### HTML template

 HTML templates are interpolated using [Handlebars](https://github.com/wycats/handlebars.js/) library.
-So, the syntax to perform interpolation is the one of the linked library.
+So, the syntax to performing the interpolation is that of the linked library.

 An example of useful template is the following:
 ```html